Missing Swiss couple found frozen in Alps after 75 years

 When he got closer, he noticed a collection of frozen accessories -- backpacks, watches, mess kits, a glass bottle and boots -- all of which dated back several decades.

 Decked in World War II-era clothing, the duo was frozen close together.
-Their bodies have since been air lifted from the Alps.
+Their bodies have since been airlifted from the Alps.

 "We spent our whole lives looking for them, without stopping.
 We thought that we could give them the funeral they deserved one day," she said.